Start from: US$ 115 Per Person

 Budhanilkantha

-The shrine of the sleeping Vishnu, also know as "The Reclining Vishnu" is located 8 km north of Kathmandu, known as Budhanilakantha.
+The shrine of the sleeping Vishnu, also known as "The Reclining Vishnu" is located 8 km north of Kathmandu, known as Budhanilakantha.
 Budhanilkantha is situated below Shivapuri hill, possibly the largest image of lord Vishnu.
-The five yard long, colossal of lord Vishnu reclining on a bed of snakes.
+The five-yard-long, colossal lord Vishnu reclining on a bed of snakes.
 Budhanilkantha is the pilgrimage for all Hindus and the scene of great activity at such festivals as Haribodhani Ekadashi and Kartik Poornima.
-The statue of Vishnu is carved on the single black stone in the pond.
-Budhanilkantha is rumored that it is found by a couple while ploughing in ancient time and started to worship.
-It is said that reigning Kings of Nepal may not visit this spot, otherwise they be harmed according to old tradition.
-It is one of the exciting sight seeing spot.
+The statue of Vishnu is carved on a single black stone in the pond.
+Budhanilkantha is rumored that it was found by a couple while plowing in ancient times and started to worship.
+It is said that reigning Kings of Nepal may not visit this spot, otherwise, they are harmed according to an old tradition.
+It is one of the exciting sightseeing spots.

-Kirtipur is known as "the city of glory" which is located to the 8 km south west of Kathmandu.
+Kirtipur is known as "the city of glory" which is located 8 km southwest of Kathmandu.
 Nepals central University "Tribhuvan University" stands at the foot of the hill this town was founded by Shiva Dev between 1099 and 1126 B.C historically, it is famous for its resistance against the invasion of Gorkhas.
 The king of Gorkha Prithivi Narayan Shah attacked there time to conquer this city.
 There are many small and big temples and stupas scattered around the city the Baghvhairav Temple and the Chilamchu stupa are major religious sites most of the inhabitants are farmers here.
-Besides it, spinning and weaving are prevailed here.
-The houses are still carrying vivid carved windows.
+Besides, spinning and weaving prevail here.
+The houses are still carrying vividly carved windows.

-Chobhar is situated 9 km south west of Kathmandu.
-Legends say that there was very big lake in Kathmandu valley and the god Manjushree cut of the hill with his sword to outlet the water and when all water drained out, then settlements originated in the valley.
+Chobhar is situated 9 km southwest of Kathmandu.
+Legends say that there was a very big lake in Kathmandu Valley and the god Manjushree cut off the hill with his sword to outlet the water and when all the water drained out, then settlements originated in the valley.
 At present, it has been famous for its deep gorge.
-The Adinath Temple on the top of hill is picturesque from where complete views of snowcapped mountains can be taken.
-The most remarkable things of the temple are numerous water vessels, pots and pans nailed to boards all along the building.
+The Adinath Temple on the top of the hill is picturesque from where complete views of snowcapped mountains can be taken.
+The most remarkable things of the temple are numerous water vessels, pots, and pans nailed to boards all along the building.
 A massive stone Shikkara is beloved to be the entrance to a stone cave that cuts through the hill, emerging at the Chobhar Cave.

-The temple of Dakshinkali is 22 km south of Kathmnandu, passing though Pharping village.
-The temple was built by Pratap Malla in the 17 th century.
+The temple of Dakshinkali is 22 km south of Kathmandu, passing through Pharping village.
+The temple was built by Pratap Malla in the 17th century.
 The temple is one of the famous Hindu pilgrimages dedicated to Goddess Kali or "Southern Kali".
-A number of devotes arrive here on Tuesday and Saturday every week to sacrifice animals offering goddess Kali.
-According to mythology, Goddess Durga had killed demon and drank blood.
-It is believed that she gives energy and will power to her devotees.
-The six armed goddess, trampling a male human, stands in the company of Ganesh, seven Ashta Matrikas and a stone image of Bhairav.
-In the inner santum, there is black stone idol of Kali.
+Several devotees arrive here on Tuesday and Saturday every week to sacrifice animals offering goddess Kali.
+According to mythology, Goddess Durga had killed demons and drank blood.
+It is believed that she gives energy and willpower to her devotees.
+The six-armed goddess, trampling a male human, stands in the company of Ganesh, seven Ashta Matrikas, and a stone image of Bhairav.
+In the inner sanctum, there is a black stone idol of Kali.
 Besides, religious popularity, this spot has become a famous picnic spot.
-Every year half million pilgrims visit here.
+Every year half a million pilgrims visit here.

-There are many spectacular mountains in Nepal which serve unimaginable features to onlookers.
-Among them, around Kathmandu valley, Nagarkot is known as the best tourist resort.
-Nagarkot lies to 32 km east of Kathmandu at an altitude of 2175m best tourist spot.
-Most of the never miss to visit Nagarkot for heart touching views of sunrise and sunset.
-Spending a night here is superb one.
-Tourists can get facilities for lodging and fooding as their wishes because of the excellent lodges and hotels you can reach their by car, van or bus with easy drive through Bhaktapur.
-You can have the panoramic views of the eastern giant Himalays such as Mt.
-Everest (8,848m) , Ganesh Himal (7,111m), Langtang (7,246m) Gaurishankar (7134m) and Mt.
-Manasalu (8,156m) clearly an the clear weathered days.
+Many spectacular mountains in Nepal serve unimaginable features to onlookers.
+Among them, around Kathmandu Valley, Nagarkot is known as the best tourist resort.
+Nagarkot lies 32 km east of Kathmandu at an altitude of 2175m best tourist spot.
+Most of them never miss visiting Nagarkot for heart-touching views of sunrise and sunset.
+Spending a night here is a superb one.
+Tourists can get facilities for lodging and food as they wish because of the excellent lodges and hotels you can reach there by car, van, or bus with easy drive through Bhaktapur.
+You can have panoramic views of the eastern giant Himalayas such as Mt.
+Everest (8,848m), Ganesh Himal (7,111m), Langtang (7,246m) Gaurishankar (7134m), and Mt.
+Manasalu (8,156m) and the clear weathered days.

-Dhulikhel is ancient town located at 32 km. east of Kathmandu along the Araniko Highway (Kathmandu-Kodari), the way to Tibet and famous for its scenic beauty and tradition-lovely place.
+Dhulikhel is an ancient town located at 32 km. east of Kathmandu along the Araniko Highway (Kathmandu-Kodari), the way to Tibet and famous for its scenic beauty and tradition-lovely place.
 It is 3 km away from Banepa.
-Dhulikhel in small town inhabited by Newar community but one of the best vantage points to view the great range of mountains like; Annapurna Range, Langtang, Gaurishanker, Choba Bhamte etc. There are resorts and tourist /visitors can stay overnight there.
+Dhulikhel is a small town inhabited by the Newar community but one of the best vantage points to view the great range of mountains like; Annapurna Range, Langtang, Gaurishanker, Choba Bhamte, etc. There are resorts and tourists/visitors can stay overnight there.

 Name Buddha which means "Hail the Buddha" is situated at an altitude of 1,700m above Panauti, 30 km. east of Kathmandu.
-It is one of the famous holy places for Buddhists and Hindus pilgrims.
-It needs to drive or hike, walk to be there.
-There is an amazing story concerning Buddha being commemorated by an ancient stone slab and a stupa with the all jeeing eyes of Lord Buddha it is an ideal place for meditation.
+It is one of the famous holy places for Buddhists and Hindu pilgrims.
+It needs to drive or hike, walk to get there.
+There is an amazing story concerning Buddha being commemorated by an ancient stone slab and a stupa with the all-seeing eyes of Lord Buddha it is an ideal place for meditation.

-The trek to Namobuddha starts from Tudhikhel (1,600m) from where a rough trails climbs steeply to Kavre, a village inhabited by Brahmin, Chhetris, Tamangs and Newars.
-In clear weather, there you can have good magnificent views of snowy massifs to the north and peaks such as Gang Chenpo (6,390m), Dorje Lakpa (6,990m), Pharb Chyachu (6,658m) and Gaurishanker (7,145m).
-After two hour uphill walk, the ancient pilgrimage Name Buddha is reached.
+The trek to Namobuddha starts from Tudhikhel (1,600m) from where a rough trail climbs steeply to Kavre, a village inhabited by Brahmin, Chhetris, Tamangs, and Newars.
+In clear weather, there you can have magnificent views of snowy massifs to the north and peaks such as Gang Chenpo (6,390m), Dorje Lakpa (6,990m), Pharb Chyachu (6,658m), and Gaurishanker (7,145m).
+After a two-hour uphill walk, the ancient pilgrimage named Buddha is reached.
 There is a small village around the stupa and the top of the hill is adorned with prayer flags, chortens, and monasteries

 1. Guide